-We interprete the observed behavior as largely affected by a competition between condensation of high volatile material (Factor 4) as SOA mass increases (time evolution within one experiment) and as temperature is lowered (comparing 3.1, 3.2 and 3.3) with formation of new condensable species characteristic for high a-pinene concentration (Factor 3).
-The loss of a-pinene with time is shown in the supplementary material in Kristensen et al. (2020) and shows that there is still some a-pinene in the chamber after100 min when factor 3 peaks in Exp.
+We interpret the observed behavior as largely affected by a competition between condensation of high volatile material (Factor 4) as SOA mass increases (time evolution within one experiment) and as temperature is lowered (comparing 3.1, 3.2 and 3.3) with formation of new condensable species characteristic for high a-pinene concentration (Factor 3).
+The loss of a-pinene with time is shown in the supplementary material in Kristensen et al. (2020) and shows that there is still some a-pinene in the chamber after 100 min when factor 3 peaks in Exp.
 3.3.

-The PMF factor analysis thus encompasses on-going gas phase chemistry in the chamber.
+The PMF factor analysis thus encompasses on-going chemistry in the chamber.
 This is more clearly stated in new text that has been added to the manuscript as follows:

-"Figure 2 shows that within each experiment, the relative contribution of the factors changes with time.
-While these relative ratios likely reflect the changes in SOA composition from nucleation (beginning of experiment), condensational growth (increase in mass concentration), and wall loss (decrease in mass concentration at end), changes due to ongoing gas phase chemistry may also affect observed trends in composition (Kristensen et al., 2020)."
+"Figure 2 and S7 show that within each experiment, the relative contribution of the factors changes with time.
+These changes in relative ratios likely reflect the changes in SOA composition from nucleation (beginning of experiment), condensational growth (increase in mass concentration), and wall loss (decrease in mass concentration towards the end of the experiment).
+In addition, ongoing gas phase chemistry may also affect observed trends in composition (Kristensen et al., 2020).
+Furthermore, recent studies (Pospisilova et al. 2020) have shown that particle phase processing continues after condensation, but more work is needed to understand the extent and mechanisms of such processes, and therefore we cannot conclude on such effects."